I Am Weasel: Creation and concept

 Cow and Chicken started out as the pilot episode "No Smoking" on What a Cartoon! in 1995, and was greenlit to become a series.
 Cartoon Network demanded a second cartoon to join Cow and Chicken in its half-hour time slot, so David Feiss came up with I Am Weasel, loosely based upon the novel I Am Legend, one of his favorite books as a teenager.
 "I was doodling one day, and drew a weasel, with the title 'I Am Weasel', off of one of my favorite books as a teenager, Richard Matheson's I Am Legend.
 I thought against type, that instead of a weasel who was a weasel, this guy would be smart and heroic".

 According to Feiss, the idea for creating the show began as a single drawing of I.M.
 Weasel with the caption "I Am Weasel" and that suggested many stories to him.
 The concept for the rivalry between a weasel and a baboon came up from the classic nursery rhyme "Pop Goes the Weasel", where a monkey is said to be chasing a weasel.
 Also, the fact that the Red Guy does not wear pants was controversial for many people, as he said: "The thing that I never thought that I'd get approval for was the Red Guy.
 The mere fact that he didn't wear pants was a challenge for a lot of people and I am glad Cartoon Network let it go - he's my favorite character".

-Production began around April 1996 and the show was inserted as a series of segments in Cow and Chicken until mid 1999.
+Production began around April 1996 and the show was inserted as a series of segments in Cow and Chicken until mid-1999.
 Right after the end of that show, it was spun-off into a new separated series produced until September 16, 1999, with all the previous episodes incorporated and removed from Cow and Chicken.

 General production took place at the studio of Hanna-Barbera, in Los Angeles, with the series being labeled as part of both the collection of cartoons of that company and Cartoon Network's Cartoon Cartoons.
-Animation production was made overseas by Rough Draft Korea, in Seoul.
+Animation production was done overseas by Rough Draft Korea, in Seoul.